marmelab/react-admin/packages/ra-core/src/store/README.md

 ## Why Not Use Redux?

 React-admin v1, v2 and v3 used Redux to store the global state.
-This had major shorcomings:
+This had major shortcomings:

 - To store a new piece of content, developers had to declare it globally via reducers.
 The logic was split between actions, reducers, selectors, and even sagas.
 - The `useSelector` function is interesting to grab branches of a tree state, but it's overkill when we only need a key/value store.
 All our needs for a store live perfectly in a key/value store